Best Restaurants In Ubud: From Budget to Fine Dining

 Bia Bia restaurant (on the same street) do delicious Bifun Goreng rice noodles and all kinds of yummy soups.
 They are also super cheap but be aware that they charge service fees on top of the bill.
 Bia Bia open a bit later than most of the nearby restaurants so plan to go there in the afternoon/evening.

-Another cheap find, located a bit of a walk outside the city centre: Binar Warung.
+Another of our favourite restaurants in Ubud, located a bit of a walk outside the city centre: Binar Warung.
 Our favourites there were Mi Goreng noodles for only IDR15k ($1.50AUD) and Gado Gado just IDR18k ($1.80AUD).

 Warung Lokal at Ubud Markets